alicortez855/HTTYD/README.md

 # How to train your dragon
 #### As of June 2025

 This will  be listing How to train your dragon memes.
 It will be including gifs or text memes.
 Mainly from the movie not of any the series.
-Will be from the first two movies not the third movie.
+The third movie will not be included.